 The board of directors is a collegial governing body of a business company, which carries out the general management of its activities.
 The board has broad powers to act on behalf of the company, to represent its interests in court, in relations with third parties.

 The board of directors also determines the priority areas of activity, approves long-term plans and main programs of activity, including the budget and investment program, determines the general principles and approaches to organizing the risk management system in the company.

 The competence of the board of directors includes the definition of priority areas of the company and the adoption of the annual financial and economic plan.
 Exercising competence in this area, the board of directors must determine:

-- society development strategy;
+- company development strategy;

 - annually approve the financial and economic plan;

 - approve internal control procedures (via board meeting software if relevant).

 Board of Trustees in corporate management

 The board of trustees is a legally competent and effective tool for attracting extra-budgetary finance and the most convenient way of material support for an educational institution.
 The board of trustees carries out public control of the compliance of the activities of the management bodies of the company with the main goals and objectives, other provisions of its charter, and also determines measures of support for the activities of the organization.